gegere/PHP-SDK/README.md

 ## Installation

-At Checkfront to `composer.json` file.
+Add Checkfront to `composer.json` file.
 If you are not using [Composer](http://getcomposer.org), you should be.
 It's an excellent way to manage dependencies in your PHP application.

 ```json
 {